 Do you yearn to make the connection?
-If so, join entrepreneur and theologian Daniel Pryfogle for a special event March 21 in Raleigh, N.C., to explore your vocation and work out a theology and spirituality of enterprise that affirms and sustains your engagement in the marketplace.
+Daniel Pryfogle will guide you to explore your vocation and work out a theology and spirituality of enterprise that affirms and sustains your engagement in the marketplace.
 You'll engage with other leaders to consider:

 Formation: What personal, cultural and religious stories shape your understanding of entrepreneurship and what narratives invite you to contemplate a different way?

 Vision: How do you cultivate a faithful imagination for business, a critical and creative insight for what's present and what's possible in one's self and the world?

 Disruption and Innovation: How might your venture challenge the status quo and contribute to human flourishing?

 Provision: How do you deepen trust in others and a Power greater than yourself to sustain you in the entrepreneurial journey?